-The evaluation was limited to $1 \leq i \leq 3$ because the simulation is a high cost process.
+The evaluation was limited to $1 \le i \le 3$ because the simulation is a high-cost process.
 The algorithm simulates all the possibilities of change propagation.
 Therefore, its complexity is exponential.
-Some simulations for i = 3 took more than 24 hours of computer processing time.
+Some simulations for i = 3 took more than 24 h of computer processing time.
 In four programs, the execution of the simulation was performed for i = 4, and in other three programs, the execution of the simulation was performed for i = 5.
-Some of these simulations have consumed about three days.
+Some of these simulations have consumed about 3 days.
 For this reason, performing the simulation for values of i higher than five is impracticable.

 Tables 1 and 2 show the data from the analysis for i = 3.
 Columns $\alpha \in \beta$ correspond to the mean class coupling and the mean class cohesion of the system, respectively.
-Column φ is the COF metric of the system.
+Column $\phi$ is the COF metric of the system.
 Columns K3B(i) and Sim(i) are the values of K3B and the values given by the simulation, respectively.
 Column r is the correlation coefficient between K3B and the corresponding value observed in the simulation.
-Columns m and b are the coefficients of the regression line Simulated' = m K3B + b.
+Columns m and b are the coefficients of the regression line Simulated' = m \ K3B + b.

 The results for $1 \le i \le 4$ and $1 \le i \le 5$ are reported in Table 3.
-From the gathered data, we observed that these results are very close to those for $1 \le i \le 3$.
-An example of this situation is illustrated in Figure 6, which shows the result of the program JUnit, version 3.4, for i = 3 and i = 5.
+From the gathered data, we observed that these results are very close to those for $1 \le i \le 3$ .
+An example of this situation is illustrated in Fig. 6, which shows the result of the program JUnit, version 3.4, for i = 3 and i = 5.
 Although these results are not conclusive, they suggest that those for $1 \le i \le 3$ can be considered as significant.
-The analysis of the data reported in Tables 1, 2 and 3 shows that: